256dpi/arduino-mqtt/README.md

 ## Caveats

 - The maximum size for packets being published and received is set by default to 128 bytes.
 To change the buffer sizes, you need to use `MQTTClient client(256)` instead of just `MQTTClient client` on the top of your sketch.
-The value in the brackets denotes the buffer sizes.
+The passed value denotes the read and write buffer size.

 - On the ESP8266 it has been reported that an additional `delay(10);` after `client.loop();` fixes many stability issues with WiFi connections.